GeoSensorWebLab/gsw-chef/asw-etl/README.md

 (For local development usage in Test Kitchen, an unencrypted data bag in `test/fixtures/data_bags/secrets` is used instead.)

+## Roadmap

+This cookbook is currently intended for a single compute node to run Airflow scheduler + web UI + executors and the ETL tool.
+In the future, this may be separated to better scale the heavy part (executors) from the lighter parts (scheduler, web UI).

+* Switch to newer version of Data Transloader (v0.8.0+)
+  - This provides access to the Postgres data and metadata store, which allows multiple ETL processes to run simultaneously
+* Move Data Transloader execution into Docker
+  - This would reduce the work required to set up a Ruby interpreter, and the Airflow executors could take advantage of Docker operators instead of Bash operators

 ## License and Authors

 James Badger (jpbadger@ucalgary.ca)